janko/janko.io/_posts/2015-07-22-css-preprocessing-drama.md

 The Ruby part of [Compass] is the one composing the icons.
 A PostCSS plugin can do that as well (Node.js can modify the file system just fine), but I think this feature might be better suited for a separate library, like [sprity].

 ## cssnext

+It's important to state that cssnext is just a collection of PostCSS plugins, PostCSS never said that it's only about future syntax polyfills.

 cssnext is a pretty cool and a very well-executed idea.
 Even though most of the CSS features I crave for can't be polyfilled, like the [`:has()`] selector, I can still enjoy other future features, like [filters].